-How to DIY your Italian dual citizenship application in Italy
+How to DIY getting Italian dual citizenship in Italy

-Applying in Italy at your own pace is a great way to discover if you like living in Italy before taking the plunge and moving permanently, or a great way to take advantage of your birthright citizenship after you have already decided to live in Italy long term.
+Applying for Italian dual citizenship in Italy at your own pace is a great way to discover if you like living in Italy before taking the plunge and moving permanently, or a great way to take advantage of your birthright citizenship after you have already decided to live in Italy long term.

-There are no shortcuts here, but you will find that by applying in Italy your application will be processed quicker than if you applied at the Consulate.
-It is also just a really rewarding experience, if I do say so myself. 🙂
+There are no shortcuts here, but you will find that applying for Italian dual citizenship you’ll most likely see quicker processing times than if you applied at the Consulate.
+It is also just a really rewarding experience, if I do say so myself.

-You can apply anywhere in Italy as long as you are a resident where you apply.
+You can apply for Italian dual citizenship in Italy in any town as long as you are a resident where you apply.
 You do not need to apply in your ancestral hometown.

 The legal background: